1,264 solar installations registered with the Clean Energy Regulator · ranked top 15% in Tasmania · data current as at 2026-06-15

 Grid intensity data: Open Electricity (openelectricity.org.au) · 7-day average · updates monthly

 New Norfolk sits in the top third of Tasmania for solar uptake, ranking 16th in the state out of 119 postcodes in the Clean Energy Regulator dataset.
-104 new systems were added in the past 12 months, with growth of 4% on the previous year — typical of a maturing market where most interested households have already installed.
+Growth has been strong, with 111 new systems installed in the past 12 months — a 23% increase on the previous year, making New Norfolk one of Tasmania's faster-growing solar postcodes.